devk-insurance/spring-dapr-grpc-publisher/README.md

 # spring-dapr-grpc-publisher

 The publisher opens a redis topic "MAIN" and and sends all the data from a grpc client to this topic.
+Further it listens to the "FINISHED" topic, which is populated by the subscriber.
 All service communication is implemented with grpc.

 ## howto make it work